hammzj/cypress-page-object/README.md

-# cypress-page-object
+# cypress-component-object

-A set of template classes and guides to help with developing page objects in Cypress.
+A set of template classes and guides to help with developing component and page objects in Cypress.

 ## The base class: `ElementCollection`